ampproject/amphtml/extensions/amp-story-shopping/amp-story-shopping.md

 #### `data-product-id` {string} required

-Used to associate the tag with product data.
+Used to associate the `amp-story-shopping-tag` with product data.
 It should be equal to the `productId` value of the associated product's JSON data.

 ### Customization